Block and EURO Pallets

 We have block and EURO pallets for sale!

-Contact Direct Supply, Inc. to determine the pallet that best fits your needs.
+Contact Direct Supply, Inc., the Chicago area’s most reliable pallet suppliers, to determine the pallet that best fits your needs.
+Offering high-performance plastic pallets, EURO/EPAL, block, corrugated, and more.